myared/ember-101/docs/comments.md

 But we also want a good user experience for our readers.
 They need to know when comments are being loaded and when there aren't any comments at all!

-For the loading case, we have to think about sort of object our `model.comments` happens to be.
-It's a [`PromiseManyArray`][promise-many-array], and in our templates we can hook into the loading states made available by [`PromiseProxyMixin`][promise-proxy-mixin].
+Thankfully Ember makes it possible to know when we're in a number of states including when we're loading.
+Because of the type of object `model.comments` is, we have access to methods that tell us what state it's in.
+Have we gotten the comments back?
+Are we still waiting for the API to return them?
+It's all made possibly by Ember.
+Under the hood, comments are a [`PromiseManyArray`][promise-many-array], and in our templates we can hook into the loading states made available by [`PromiseProxyMixin`][promise-proxy-mixin].
 The available states are:

 * `isPending`
 * `isSettled`
 * `isRejected`